Marketing principles that can kill your startup or take it to places

 1. Focus on Life Time Value (LFV)

-This is a drastic shift in how you look and perceive your customers that will change your startup marketing game.
+This is a drastic shift in how you look and perceive your performance marketing and customers, that will change your digital marketing game.
 Marketers need to move away from looking at their consumers and customers as a one-off transaction.
 In some business models, that might be accurate but for most, far from reality.
 For many, your customers can be a repeat buyer for a few years or possibly for life.
 Think about someone who is a NIKE loyal fan.
 They will always buy NIKE products.
 That’s a huge customer LTV vs. new sportswear startup that may view their customers as a one-off buyer.
 This is equally true in B2B.
 SO, how does this change the way you do things?
 You start focusing on your customer more than your product or service.
 The mindset shifts from what product or service we need to deliver to what do our customers need and how do we serve them better.
 It becomes about the experience (which is much more holistic) than about the product.
 This mindset will wrap your entire team (organisation) around one objective – serve your customer.
 The byproduct of this mindset shift is a customer who trusts you more and is willing to invest their money with you.

 From an acquisition cost perspective, looking at the customer LTV also has a huge impact.
 If your ROAS is currently at 300% but you were only considering the 1st time purchase, you might revisit your strategy.
 By focusing on retention and repeat purchases, your ROAS can multiply which means you can afford to spend more and allow higher CPA (cost per acquisition) because you know your customers are more likely to buy from you again and hence your actual medium to long-term CPA is lower than it is.